ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 2. Edit your configuration file
 =====================

-It is important to have your configuration file defined correctly, to be sure that your data files are found by the ESMValTool, and that the cmorized data files are written in the correct folders.
-See Section **link to be added** for an example of a configuration file, that has to be filled out with the paths information of your specific machine.
+Make sure that beside the paths to the model simulations and observations, also the path to raw observational data to be cmorized (``RAWOBS``) is present in your configuration file.

 3. Store your dataset in the right place
 ========================================

-For the ESMValTool to find the data set that it needs, a specific folder structure is defined.
-You have your path that points towards the observations.
-That path is defined in your configuration file (see Section 2) under ``RAWOBS``.
-From there you need the subdirectories ``Tier1``, ``Tier2`` and ``Tier3``.
-In the folder of your choice, you need a folder with the name of the dataset, and in that folder you put the data files with the raw observations (as you can download them from the observations data source webpage).
+The folder ``RAWOBS`` needs the subdirectories ``Tier1``, ``Tier2`` and ``Tier3``.
+The different tiers describe the different levels of restrictions for downloading and using the observations.
+The unformatted (raw) observations should then be stored then in the appropriate of these three folders.

 4. Create a cmorizer for the dataset
 ========================================================